Satyxm/BackendDevResources/README.md

 Contribute to BackendDevResources and help the community grow!
 If you have valuable backend development resources to share, follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b your-feature`.
+2. Create a new branch: `git checkout -b new-branch`.
 3. Add your resources to the appropriate category.
 4. Commit your changes: `git commit -m 'Added new resources'`.
-5. Push to the branch: `git push origin your-feature`.
+5. Push to the branch: `git push origin new-branch`.
 6. Submit a pull request.

 Please ensure your contributions adhere to our [Contribution Guidelines](ContributionGuidelines.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).